 During the 1970s, Archie Comics added a black friend to the main cast.
 Chuck was initially a jock, and shown equally as friendly as the rest of the cast, but later years morphed him into the official "Artist" of the group, and many stories involved him and girlfriend Nancy (added a few years after him, in order to give him a girl), and her frequent annoyance with him ignoring her in favor of art.
 Chuck debuted in 1971, Nancy in 1976.

-The Seventies: Chuck's decade of origin can be pretty obvious in stories from that era, thanks to his big afro.
+- The '70s: Chuck's decade of origin can be pretty obvious in stories from that era, thanks to his big afro.

 Marmaduke "Big Moose" Mason and Midge Klump